12 Valuable Tips for Successful Venue Contracts

-Keep in the back of your mind that the venue is most likely going to give you a standard contract template that they will have only made .
+Keep in the back of your mind that the venue is most likely going to give you a standard contract template that they will have only made minor adjustments to.
 The salesperson expects changes to be made; it's all part of the negotiation process.

 Don't hesitate to ask the salesperson to clarify anything in the contract that isn't clear.
 For example, if the language is hard to understand or if any of the items seem to unfairly favor the venue then ask for more details or explanation.
 The number one reason why people do not succeed in negotiating is due to not asking enough questions, so this is a great opportunity to collect crucial information (check out my article about powerful negotiation tactics for more tips).

 Related to the above section, make sure you understand all of the financial commitments that have been outlined.
 I wanted to highlight this component since it is so important to not only know when certain payments are due and if all fees and gratuities are included but to know what the refund and cancellation policies are.
 If you are having your catering done through the venue, then you will need to look for any food and beverage minimums in the contract.

 If you are renting more than one space at a property and want to ensure they are as close as possible and on the same floor, be sure to ask for exactly that.
 Don't assume the salesperson is going to go out of their way to optimize everything for your event unless you nail down those details.